yiska/coderdojotc-python/README.md

 tower.py                            | Build a simple tower.
 Introduce `while` loop and the `SetBlock` method. tower2.py                           | Build a simple tower just like `tower.py`.
 Introduce `for` loop as alternative to `while`. pyramid.py                          | Build a pyramid.
-Demonstrate a more complicated `while` loop and the `SetBlocks` method.
+Demonstrate a more complicated `while` loop and the `SetBlocks` method. blink.py                            | Create a blinking block.
+Demonstrates time delay for animation, list length, modulus operator. pileup.py                           | Create a rain of blocks around the user wherever they go.
+Similar to `blink.py`.
+Demonstrates random numbers.